vseventer/markmyjourney/content/blog/20170504-a-road-trip-around-cyprus.md

 {{< photo "IMG_9701.JPG" >}}

 If you prefer to avoid the crowds, the Blue Lagoon near Cape Greco (the southeastern tip of Cyprus) might be of interest.
 This is not really a beach, but more like a rocky terrain from where you can jump into the sea.
 Many boats also anchor in the bay.
-No wonder, since the area is full of caves due to the rocky terrain.

 {{< photo "IMG_9709.JPG" >}}